bonitasoft/bonita-doc/md/bdm-access-control.md

 :::

 ## Overview
-This page explains how to protect the access to your BDM.
-It explores all the methods available in Bonita, both legacy methods (through [Rest api authorizations](rest-api-authorization.md)), and new 7.7 Access Control feature.
+This page explains how to protect the access to your BDM through REST API calls.
+The BDM access control feature, available in Bonita Studio, allows to grant access to entire business objects or access to some attributes of business objects.
+To grant access to specific instances of business objects, you will need to use [Rest api authorizations](rest-api-authorization.md).
+You will find below examples of both use-cases.

 ## Use of profiles